 When creating a split (or segment or metric for that matter) it's a good idea to create a convention that your team can follow.
 Your approach will be specific to your organization, of course.
 Below are some suggestions based on conventions we use internally:

-Names should contain no capital letters (lower case only please) and should be snake case (no periods, no spaces, etc.).
+You could enforce names that are lower case only, camel case, or snake case (no periods, no spaces, etc.).
 Use a common taxonomy, for example:

 Metrics: Descriptive, also useful to note per v. across

 Split's web-console can get crowded, and we are constantly trying to improve this experience.
 Below are some tips to help stay organized as a team.

 Tags: Add tags to splits to associate them with projects, teams, features.
 For example, multiple splits for the same feature should all utilize the same tag for better filtering.
 You may want to indicate where the feature is built.
 Tags are case sensitive, and lowercase is recommended.
 For example:

 - frontend splits, use

 Owners: At a minimum, the split creator will be an owner (along with Admins).
 Typically, an engineer and PM will both 'own' a split.
 Segments and metrics may only have a single owner, and are less likely to change.
 Groups, such as an engineering team, are also useful to make as owners.